lentza/Dubnextstep-wallet/README.md

 Dubnextstep: Minting Statistics

-The following stats are based on the most current information as of July 30th, 2016
+The following stats are based on the most current information as of September 2nd, 2016

 ~Total coins in existence currently 40000

-~Current minting block reward rate is 20% annually
+~Current minting block reward rate is 15% annually

 ~Keep in mind, minters also get an additional transaction fees bonus!